Computer Science and Engineering MS Tracks

 BS/MS Students and Course Transfer

-BS/MS Track: Students in the BS/MS program must fulfil the requirements of the Research Track (Honors Track) program, but have the thesis requirement waived (or optional).
+BS/MS Track: Students in the BS/MS program must fulfil the requirements of the Research track, but have the thesis requirement waived (or optional).

-Transferring Classes/Credits: Up to 6 credits may be transferred from a graduate degree program at another school, and may only be used to satisfy course-track requirements.
-Up to 3 credits may be transferred to satisfy the elective requirement.
-Up 3 additional credits must articulate to one of the course track requirements.
+Transferring Classes/Credits: Up to six credits may be transferred from a graduate degree program at another school, and may only be used to satisfy AI/ML or Systems track requirements.
+Up to three credits may be transferred to satisfy the elective requirement.
+Up three additional credits must articulate to either the AI/ML or Systems track requirements.